Right-wing extremists take to social media to celebrate Trump’s ‘stand by’ comment

 The Proud Boys were founded in 2016 by Vice Media co-founder Gavin McInnes, who has since distanced himself from the group.
 They say they are a “fraternal group spreading an ‘anti-political correctness’ and ‘anti-white guilt’ agenda,” according to the Southern Poverty Law Center.
 The group is suing the Southern Poverty Law Center over the characterization.

 The group has been involved in a large neo-Nazi rally in Chartlottesville, Va., in 2017, in the reopen protests demonstrating against coronavirus lockdowns earlier this year, as well recent protests in Portland, Ore.
+Facebook has banned the group as a hate group.

 “Acknowledgment from the top sets the pretense for increased white vigilantism,” said Joan Donovan, director of the Technology and Social Change Research Project at Harvard’s Shorenstein Center.
 “This is a group that has organized street brawls using social media, has targeted people in their homes, and now believes their crusade against protesters is legitimate.”